-The first four weeks are spent on Jawaharlal Nehru University campus in Delhi, the nation's largest city and national capital.
+The first four weeks are spent in Delhi, the nation's largest city and national capital.
 The final two weeks are spent in community service in Rajasthan, known for historic palaces, religious pilgrimages, national parks and wildlife reserves.

 Students attend classes with international and/or host country students.

 In addition to regular courses, students will be continually engaged in a short noncredit-bearing course on conversational Hindi at the beginner's level.

 late June to mid-August

 During the four-week academic session, you will stay in a residence hall on a twin-sharing basis.
 The rooms are air-conditioned and will be assigned when you arrive in New Delhi.
 Each room has a private bath.
 During the two-week fieldwork experience, you will stay in shared rooms in guest houses.